razwafw/forum-api/README.md

 # forum-api
 A RESTful API made using Hapi.js framework which implements TDD and clean architecture that simulates simple functionalities of a forum application.

-This API is also accessible via https://www.puny-parents-carry-sleepily.a276.dcdg.xyz/ or https://puny-parents-carry-sleepily.a276.dcdg.xyz/ (use https as protocol, puny-parents-carry-sleepily.a276.dcdg.xyz as hostname, and 443 as port number).

 This project was made in order to complete the requirements of the first and second project of 'Menjadi Back-End Developer Expert' class in Dicoding Academy.

-*Note: This project was developed and tested using Node.js v18.12.1 and PostgreSQL v15.3, then deployed using Node.js v14.21.3 and PostgreSQL v15.3*
+*Note: This project was developed and tested using Node.js v18.12.1 and PostgreSQL v15.3*

 ## Setting Up Locally
 In order to run the API server successfuly, several things need to be set up first: